 - Painter's tape

-Paint is composed of pigments and solids, which can separate if the paint has been sitting for only a few days.
-Either use the paint within a few days of purchasing it from the store, or mix it by yourself with a power mixer attached to a drill.
+Paint is composed of pigments and solids, which can separate if the paint has been sitting for as little as a few days.
+Either use the paint within a few days of purchasing it from the store or mix it by yourself with a power mixer attached to a drill.

 Pour the Paint Into the Bucket

-Working outside or another area unaffected by large spills, transfer the paint from the paint can to the five-gallon paint bucket.
-Fit the paint can with the pouring spout, then tip the can so that paint flows slowly into the larger can.
+Working outside or in another area where large spills won't matter, transfer the paint from the paint can to the paint bucket.
+Fit the paint can with the pouring spout, then tip the can so that paint flows slowly into the larger bucket.
 Avoid pouring fast, as this can create bubbles.
-Limit the initial pour to no more than three gallons, since any more than this will envelop the bucket screen and make it difficult to use.

 Add the Bucket Screen